 If you haven’t noticed, kids’ attention spans continue to shrink.
 In fact, they’re shrinking to the point where you may wonder if any remains.
 But don’t despair!
 Children’s ministry workers just need to know these 9 tips for how to keep kids’ attention.

 I believe the best approach is to first ask how can I capture kids’ attention.
 Then, once I’ve got it, I ask how can I hold their attention for more than 30 seconds.

 No worries.
-You’ve got this.
-I’m going to share a teaching formula that really works.
+You’ve got this!
+To help you, I’m going to share a teaching formula that really works.

-If you have a lecture part of your lesson, keep it to five minutes or less and then reset their attention span by having them do an activity or discussion.
+If you have a lecture part of your lesson, keep it to five minutes or less.
+Then, to reset attention spans, have kids do an activity or discussion.
 After they do that for a few minutes, go back to verbal teaching.
 This one thing is a game-changer for how to keep kids’ attention.

 4. Let children move, move, move and move.

 Kids are wired to move!
 So stop telling them to sit still and be quiet.
 Instead, get them involved in the lesson.
 Here’s an example.
 If you’re teaching about the Israelites marching around the walls of Jericho, have kids get up and march around the classroom seven times.